 Report Incidents.
-If you detect any unauthorized transactions in a financial account, promptly notify your payment card company or financial institution.
+If you detect any unauthorized transactions in a financial account, promptly notify your affected payment card company or financial institution.
 If you detect any incident of identity theft or fraud, promptly report the incident to law enforcement, the FTC and your state Attorney General.
-If you believe your identity has been stolen, the FTC recommends that you take these steps:

-- Close the accounts that you have confirmed or believe have been tampered with or opened fraudulently.
-Use the FTC's ID Theft Affidavit (available at www.ftc.gov/idtheft) when you dispute new unauthorized accounts. - File a local police report.
-Obtain a copy of the police report and submit it to your creditors and any others that may require proof of the identity theft crime.
+If you believe your identity has been stolen, the FTC recommends that you close the accounts that you have confirmed or believe have been tampered with or opened fraudulently.
+Use the FTC's ID Theft Report (available at www.ftc.gov/idtheft) when you dispute new unauthorized accounts.